TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 GET A $5 REWARD.
 Buy Tickets.
 Earn Points.
 Details Gift Cards | Offers | Sign In Sign Out SPECIAL OFFER X Get a free\* Valentine's Day bouquet with ticket purchase. \*Plus $15 delivery fee to ship free bouquet.
 Valid for your first purchase on bouqs.com.
 For new Bouqs users only.
 Offer is valid from 9:00 a.m.
 PT on 2/4/2019 through 9:00 a.m.
-PT on 2/12/2019, subject to availability.
+PT on 2/14/2019, subject to availability.
 While supplies last.
 Each eligible purchaser on Fandango.com or via the Fandango App will receive a post-purchase email with a code redeemable on bouqs.com (”Code”) valid for a discount of up to $40 off the purchase price of a select bouquet available at thebouqs.com/vday-Fandango only.
 Code is valid for one product only.
-Code expires on 2/15/2019.
+Code expires on 2/17/2019.
 Ticket purchase must be made with a Fandango VIP account.
 Fandango VIP is free to join.
 Offer valid in the U.S. only to residents 18 years of age or older.
 Limit one (1) Code per person and eligible transaction, regardless of the number of tickets purchased in a single transaction.
 Code may not be combined with any other offer or discount.
 This is a promotional code and is not to be shared, is non-transferable, is not for resale, has no cash value, and will not be replaced if lost or stolen.

 *   Fandango
 *   Go

 *   Movies Now Playing

+    *   The Lego Movie 2: The Second Part
+    *   What Men Want
+    *   Cold Pursuit
+    *   The Upside
     *   Glass (2019)
-    *   The Upside
-    *   Miss Bala (2019)
+    *   The Prodigy (2019)
+    *   Green Book
     *   Aquaman
     *   Spider-Man: Into the Spider-Verse
-    *   Green Book
-    *   The Kid Who Would Be King
+    *   Miss Bala (2019)
     *   A Dog's Way Home
-    *   Escape Room (2019)
-    *   They Shall Not Grow Old
-    *   Mary Poppins Returns (2018)
     *   See All Now Playing

     Opening This Week = Limited Release

-    *   Cold Pursuit
-    *   The Lego Movie 2: The Second Part
-    *   The Prodigy (2019)
+    *   Alita: Battle Angel
+    *   Happy Death Day 2U
+    *   Isn't It Romantic
+    *   Birds of Passage (2018)
-    *   What Men Want
+    *   Donnybrook
+    *   Fighting with My Family
+    *   Hotel by the River
-    *   Chokehold
+    *   Ruben Brandt, Collector
-    *   Everybody Knows
+    *   Sorry Angel
-    *   Peppa Pig Celebrates Chinese New Year
-    *   Under The Eiffel Tower
     *   See All Opening This Week

     Pre Sales Tickets